 As toddlers progress in development, they will begin to establish a dominant hand and crossing midline.
 This ability to utilize a dominant hand and a non-dominant hand in activities indicates a maturation of the brain and lateralization in functional tasks, which is very important for motor planning, directionality, and visual motor skills.

-A scooper bowl with suction base can be help with scooping development and bilateral coordination at this stage.
+A scooper bowl with suction base (affiliate link) can be help with scooping development and bilateral coordination at this stage.

 The child at this age can hold a spoon with a gross grasp or palmer grasp with an inverted wrist.
 They will dip the spoon in food.
 The spoon will make it back to the mouth, but typically, the spoon is only touched to the lips.
 They will not likely remove all of the food from the spoon using their lips at this point.
 The motion of the spoon is entirely with the shoulder and elbow.
 The wrist is in one position so that the spoon is dipped into the food upside down.
 You’ll see increased shoulder abduction in order to get the spoon into the food.
 The spoon may be upside down in their mouth too.